log2timeline/dftimewolf/docs/architecture.md

 class](https://github.com/log2timeline/dftimewolf/blob/master/dftimewolf/lib/state.py).
 It has a couple of useful methods:

-*   `add_error`: Used by moduels to indicate that an error occurred during execution (e.g. missing file, unauthorized access).
+*   `add_error`: Used by modules to indicate that an error occurred during execution (e.g. missing file, unauthorized access).
 *   `check_errors`: Display any errors that have been added.
 If any critical errors were added, dftimewolf will stop the execution of the recipe and